 Me: Why do you want to start blogging?

 WSN: I feel that so far my life was very eventful.
 I was born and educated in Poland.
-There I became a faculty member in Warsaw Medical School.
-I came to this country and started from being an intern in a different medical system.
-After finishing residency and fellowship we moved to California, where I opened a private practice in cardiovascular surgery.
+There I became a faculty member in the Department of Surgery of Warsaw Medical School.
+I came to this country and started from being an intern in a foreign to me medical system.
+After finishing residency and fellowship, we moved to California, where I opened a private practice in cardiovascular surgery.
 Our children were born and raised there.
 After 30 years I closed the practice, sold the house, retired and moved to Chapel Hill in North Carolina.
 I feel I have a story to tell.
 The real reason for that however is to recount details to my family, particularly to my children.
 They need to know, that there was life before they were born and when they were growing up.
 There is a certain heritage of facts and thoughts and they need to be familiar with it.

 Me: English is your second language.
 Do you think it may present a problem?

 WSN: It might, but not from standpoint of the contents of my writing.
 Facts will be communicated well, so will the thoughts.
 Minor cosmetic phraseology and syntax errors can be corrected or even excused.
 That is the way I speak and I did survive in this country for almost 40 years in a professional environment.